 Criminal Justice Studies is currently open to all students admitted through the University admissions process.

-View a flyer regarding CJ faculty office hours for Spring 2019.
+View a flyer regarding CJ faculty office hours for Summer 2019.

-View a flyer regarding Spring 2019 CJ course offerings.
+Coming Soon.
+View a flyer regarding Fall 2019 CJ course offerings.

 Undergraduate Advising Center

 1600 Holloway Avenue - HSS Building, Room 261

 Office Hours: Monday through Friday, 10 a.m.-12 p.m. and 1-4 p.m.